 The old, white drawer pulls worked perfectly to accent the entire piece and gives it a touch of rustic, cafe style.

 Inspired by this round-up of faux, rustic countertops I posted a few weeks ago, I knew that the faux soapstone or chalkboard painted countertop idea would be a perfect complement to the white and burlap cabinet, not to mention the black accents from Ken’s gaming pieces.

 Let’s not forget the incognito kitty litter cubby.

 Our Kitty has taken very well to his new “digs”.

-It’s hard to believe that after over a year, when we started the basement update, that we have come this far.
+It’s hard to believe that after over a year when we started the basement update, we have come this far.
 Although we aren’t finished, yet.
 I am thrilled that our hard work is paying off and the basement is starting to look like a livable, perhaps even enjoyable place to hang out!

 You can see all basement update posts, here.

 You can see all burlap project posts, here.